What happens at cycling tuition?

 We work occasionally with freelance tutors who meet our high standards of communication, patience and calmness.

 Can I teach my own child?

 You’ve been there for your child throughout their whole life.
 You potty-trained them.
 You sang Ten Green Bottles to them in the bath so they would learn maths.
 You taught them to read.
 You should be able to teach them to cycle … but you don’t seem to be getting anywhere.

 Don’t worry – it’s normal.
 Some children need a little help.

 What should I bring to class?

 You should bring a bike and helmet.
 We strongly recommend the use of a helmet for adults and respectfully request that children wear one.
 We will advise you on correct fitting of the helmet, including if your cultural or religious beliefs mean that you need extra help with fitting a helmet e.g. for a veil or turban.
-If you are outside the UK and we are teaching you by video, then you should make yourself aware of any local laws or regulations concerning helmet use.

 You should wear suitable clothing and footwear.
 When learning to ride, it is not advisable to wear shorts, as your legs may brush against the pedals while you are learning.
 It is best to wear jeans while learning to ride.
 Please bring a bottle of water.
 We also advise you to wear gloves, even in warm weather, as they prevent your fingers from getting tired.
 They don’t have to be specialist cycling gloves, any gloves or mittens will help.